Comparative Adverbs

 He did more for the nation than you.

-We went farther than that place to prey yesterday.
+We went farther than that place to pray yesterday.

 Related topics: